 Note: You are using Registry Editor then you should be cautious at every step.

-- At first, tap on hotkey i.e. Windows key and R key simultaneously to open run dialog box and type regedit in that box then press Enter button.
+- At first, tap on hotkey i.e. Windows key and R key simultaneously to open a run dialog box and type regedit in that box then press Enter button.
 This takes you to the Registry Editor window.

 - In the left panel, you have to navigate the following path carefully in the Registry Editor: